 Previous research has associated sleep with subjective well-being (SWB), but less is known about the underlying within-person processes.
-In the current study, we investigated how selfreported and actigraphy-measured sleep parameters (sleep onset latency, sleep duration, sleep satisfaction, social jetlag, and sleep efficiency) influence SWB (positive and negative affect, life satisfaction) at the within- and between-person level.
-Multilevel analyses of data from 109 university students who completed a two-week experience sampling study revealed that higher within-person sleep satisfaction was a significant predictor of all three components of next day's SWB (ps < .005).
-Higher between-person sleep satisfaction was also related to higher levels of positive affect and life satisfaction (ps < .005) whereas shorter self-reported between-person sleep onset latency was associated with higher positive affect and life satisfaction, and lower negative affect (ps < .05).
-However, longer actigraphy-measured within-person sleep onset latency was associated with higher next day's life satisfaction (p =.028).
-When including within- and between-person sleep parameters into the same models predicting SWB, only within-and between-person sleep satisfaction remained a significant predictor of all components of SWB.
-Additionally, we found an effect of higher self-reported within-person sleep onset latency on positive affect and of shorter self-reported within-person sleep duration on life satisfaction (ps < .05).
+In the current study, we investigated how self-reported and actigraphy-measured sleep parameters (sleep onset latency, sleep duration, sleep satisfaction, social jetlag, and sleep efficiency) influence SWB (positive affect [PA], negative affect [NA], and life satisfaction [LS]) at the within- and betweenperson levels.
+Multilevel analyses of data from 109 university students who completed a 2-week experience sampling study revealed that higher within-person sleep satisfaction was a significant predictor of all three components of next day's SWB (ps < .005).
+Higher between-person sleep satisfaction was also related to higher levels of PA and LS (ps < .005), whereas shorter self-reported between-person sleep onset latency was associated with higher PA and LS, and lower NA (ps < .05).
+However, longer actigraphy-measured within-person sleep onset latency was associated with higher next day's LS (p = .028).
+When including within- and betweenperson sleep parameters into the same models predicting SWB, only within- and between-person sleep satisfaction remained a significant predictor of all components of SWB.
+Additionally, we found an effect of higher self-reported within-person sleep onset latency on PA and of shorter self-reported within-person sleep duration on LS (ps < .05).
 Our results indicate that the evaluative component of sleep-sleep satisfaction-is most consistently linked with SWB.
 Thus, sleep interventions that are successful in not only altering sleep patterns but also enhancing sleep satisfaction may stand a better chance at improving students' SWB.

-Keywords: Sleep, experience sampling, subjective well-being, sleep satisfaction within- and between-person processes
+Keywords: sleep, experience sampling, subjective well-being, sleep satisfaction, within- and betweenperson processes